-- 8.14.1 For those faculty who participate in the University's retirement plan, the University will provide contributions as follows: - (a) Faculty who are less than 35 years old will receive a contribution equal to 5.0% of their base salary. - (b) Faculty who are 35-49 years old will receive a contribution equal to 7.5% of their base salary. - (c) Faculty who are 50 or older will receive a contribution equal to 10.0% of their base salary. - 8.14.2 For those faculty members who participate in another retirement plan administered through the Washington State Retirement System, and who elected at the time of hire to continue participating in such plan, the University will make the retirement contribution required by the respective plan.
+- 8.14.1 For those faculty who participate in the University's retirement plan, the University will provide contributions as follows: - (a) Faculty who are less than 35 years old will receive a contribution equal to 5.0% of their base salary. - (b) Faculty who are 35-49 years old will receive a contribution equal to 7.5% of their base salary.

+- (c) Faculty who are 50 or older will receive a contribution equal to 10.0% of their base salary. - 8.14.2 For those faculty members who participate in another retirement plan administered through the Washington State Retirement System, and who elected at the time of hire to continue participating in such plan, the University will make the retirement contribution required by the respective plan.

-ARTICLE 9: COMMUNICATION DISORDERS PROGRAM SEMESTER FACULTY IN THE COLLEGE OF HEALTH SCIENCES AND PUBLIC HEALTH
+ARTICLE 9: SEMESTER FACULTY IN THE COLLEGE OF HEALTH SCIENCES AND PUBLIC HEALTH

 - 9.1 Scope.
-The Unless otherwise agreed, provisions of this Article converting the College of Health Sciences and Public Health (CHSPH) from quarters to semesters apply only to CHSPH faculty teaching in the Communication Disorders Program, which is certain programs in the college which are operating on a semester system rather than the quarterly system used by the rest of the University.
+Unless otherwise agreed, provisions of this Article converting the College of Health Sciences and Public Health (CHSPH) from quarters to semesters apply only to CHSPH faculty teaching in certain programs in the college which are operating on a semester system rather than the quarterly system used by the rest of the University.
 The provisions in this section do not set any precedent in any way for any program outside those covered in this Article.
-The programs in CHSPH operating on a semester system are Masters of Public Health, Occupational Therapy, Dental Hygiene and Communication Disorders; Physical Therapy will be governed by this Article, the terms of the Agreement apply in full to CHSPH faculty teaching in the Communication Disorders Program on a semester basis. - 9.2 Academic Year.
-The Academic year in the Communication Disorders Program for CHSPH semester faculty will consist of two (2) semesters: fall and spring.
+The programs in CHSPH operating on a semester system are Masters of Public Health, Occupational Therapy, Dental Hygiene and Communication Disorders; Physical Therapy will be governed by this Article when it has completed the transition to semesters.
+Except as altered by this Article, the terms of the Agreement apply in full to CHSPH faculty teaching on a semester basis. - 9.2 Academic Year.
+The Academic year for CHSPH semester faculty will consist of two (2) semesters: fall and spring.
 A full-time contract year is the two (2) semesters, fall and spring. - 9.3 Credit Equivalency.
 Recognizing the unique nature of the programs in the CHSPH, the following credit conversion will apply only to CHSPH faculty in these programs.
-References in the Agreement to credits (e.g., the Workload provision) will be multiplied by two-thirds (2/3) to determine an equivalent number of credits on a semester basis; provided that a full load for Communication Disorders-CHSPH semester faculty members teaching summer session (Section 7.5.8) is six (6) semester credits. - 9.4 Wage Increases.
-Wage increases set out in the Agreement to take effect on September 1 the first contract day of the fall quarter will take effect on August 2 for first contract day of the fall semester for CHSPH faculty members in the Communication Disorders Programteaching on a semester basis; provided that CHSPH faculty who are teaching summer session courses or programs that are not completed before August 1-the beginning of the fall semester will receive their wage increases upon completion of their course or program.
+References in the Agreement to credits (e.g., the Workload provision) will be multiplied by two-thirds (2/3) to determine an equivalent number of credits on a semester basis; provided that a full load for CHSPH semester faculty members teaching summer session (Section 7.5.8) is six (6) semester credits. - 9.4 Wage Increases.
+Wage increases set out in the Agreement to take effect on the first contract day of the fall quarter will take effect on first contract day of the fall semester for CHSPH faculty members teaching on a semester basis; provided that CHSPH faculty who are teaching summer session courses or programs that are not completed before the beginning of the fall semester will receive their wage increases upon completion of their course or program. - 9.5 Minimum Rate of Compensation Per Credit.
+The minimum rate of compensation for a semester credit will be the minimum rate for a quarterly credit multiplied by 1.5. - 9.6 Extended Contracts.
+Full-time CHSPH faculty who teach in both quarters and semesters will be given overload compensation equivalent to two (2.0) semester credit hours if the combination results in extending the CHSPH faculty member's contract from nine (9) to ten (10) months.